ACP InternistSM - November 2009

 Linda S. Snell, FACP, was among ACP's first class of Fellows, inducted in 1989.

-Warnings on asthma drugs and diabetes supplies
+Warnings on power cords, asthma drugs, diabetes supplies

 A summary of approvals, recalls, warnings and alerts digested by ACP Internist from the Food and Drug Administration’s alerts.